wfroese/wfroese.github.io/_drafts/software-estimation.md

 cover_image: /assets/images/pr-review.jpg
 image: /assets/images/pr-review.jpg
 cover_alt_text: a screen showing some code
-description: My favorite parts of Software Estimation: Demystifying the Black Art by Steve McConnell
+description: A review - the best parts of "Software Estimation: Demystifying the Black Art" by Steve McConnell

 ---

+Classic situation: your manager comes to you and says

+> We've got a new project coming down the line - here's a spec, I need you to do an estimate - I'm thinking we can get this thing done in 8 months.

+Or am I the only one whose manager tells them what they want the estimate to be before asking for an estimate?

+Anyway, the "spec" is a one-page doc, and it's a bazillion dollar project that they don't want to pay a bazillion dollars for.
+No pressure.

-A few months ago I had the chance to read through Steve McConnell's [Software Estimation: Demystifying the Black Art]( https://www.amazon.com/Software-Estimation-Demystifying-Developer-Practices/dp/0735605351/ref=sr_1_1?crid=1A2HYDAQ01MWJ&keywords=software+estimation+demystifying+the+black+art&qid=1574211099&sprefix=software+estimation%2Caps%2C179&sr=8-1 ).
-Until this book I had about as much confidence in my estimates as TODO
+The bottom line is estimating isn't easy, and I have a hard time feeling confident in my estimates.
+So a few months ago when I had the chance to read through Steve McConnell's [Software Estimation: Demystifying the Black Art]( https://www.amazon.com/Software-Estimation-Demystifying-Developer-Practices/dp/0735605351/ref=sr_1_1?crid=1A2HYDAQ01MWJ&keywords=software+estimation+demystifying+the+black+art&qid=1574211099&sprefix=software+estimation%2Caps%2C179&sr=8-1 ), I picked up a lot of useful info.

-The book isn't overly long, at 275 pages, which is fantastic compared to Steve's [Code Complete]( https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670/ref=sr_1_1?keywords=code+complete&qid=1574211216&sr=8-1 ), which is a monstrosity (albeit a very good one!) checking in at 960 pages.

-Anyway, this book was so incredibly useful I simply had to take a lot of notes, and I've reviewed those notes several times since, trying to remember everything.

 <!--end_excerpt-->